SEI-Remote-Code-Review/blackjack-game/README.md

 ## Stretch Goals
 - Have one of dealer cards hidden until player finishes turn
+- Add score total for each card hand
 - Add bet functionality
 - Animate the dealing/drawing of cards
 - Have the cards partially lap over one another